njanapar/quadruped/README.md

 *Note: Update the GitHub username (`njanapar`) and repository name (`quadruped`) in the image URLs if they differ.*

+### Project Explanation

+You can watch the detailed explanation of the project on [YouTube](https://youtu.be/puTWiiMsdBg).

 ## Installation Instructions
 This project is tested with **ROS2 Jazzy** and **Gazebo Harmonic**.
 Follow these steps to set up the environment: